bscotch/stitch/packages/vscode/README.md

 - Add commands for changing the target IDE & runtime version
 - Rename project-specific globals
 - Add mechanism to dynamically load syntax definitions that match the project's runtime version
-- Add `yy` and `yyp` as specific languages instead of aliases for `jsonc`, so that autoformatting can be more properly set up.

 ## ⚙️ Supported GameMaker versions

-This extension uses the GameMaker syntax definitions provided by GameMaker Runtime `2023.100.0.287`.

 Different GameMaker versions may have different features and built-in functions, constants, etc. This extension will still work with many other GameMaker project versions, but it might give you incorrect autocompletes or surprising command outcomes!

+This extension uses the GameMaker syntax definitions provided by the `GmlSpec.xml` file from GameMaker Runtime `2023.200.0.312`.
+You can configure this extension to use a different spec file.

 ## Requirements